andrii-petlovanyi/emanager-cl-crm/README.md

 Once the bot started working with the database, the next task was to develop a platform that would help manage the information the bot outputs and process offers from sellers, and much more.

-Therefore, first of all, I developed a small microservice (API), which is based on **Node.js/Express/Mongoose**.
-You can read more about the API itself at the [link](https://github.com/andrii-petlovanyi/emanager-server-crm "Repository with EManager microservice API").
+Therefore, first of all, I developed a small RESTFull API, which is based on **Node.js/Express/Mongoose**.
+You can read more about the API itself at the [link](https://github.com/andrii-petlovanyi/emanager-server-crm "Repository with EManager RESTFull API").

 I developed the portal for bot management in tandem with the following libraries - ***React.js, ChakraUI, RTK Query, and ReactHookForm***.
 The functionality of these libraries will be enough for the future expansion of the functionality of this small CRM.